 - 1. Turn the main power switch to the OFF (0) position and lock it with a padlock. - 2.
 Drain the wash water filter by removing the cover at the bottom of the filter. - 3.
 Remove the lower part of the filter. - 4.
 Remove and clean the filter insert. - 5.
 Refit the filter in the reverse order. - 6.
 Start operation in accordance with section 6.1. - NB.
 Prior to service, read section 2.7 (Safety instructions). - NB.
 A clogged wash water filter can cause a substantial loss of drum filter capacity!

 8.3 Bearings

 8.3.1 Lubrication

-HDF 12, 16, 20 -series filter:
+HDF 16 & 20V -series filter:

-The drum's centre shaft has slide bearings that must be lubricated.
+The drum's centre shaft and support wheels contains bearings that must be lubricated.